ComplexPlane/dolch/README.md

 # dolch

-Simple Gamecube DOL executable utility.
+Simple Gamecube/Wii DOL executable utility.
 Currently you can add a new code section to a DOL, or list the properties of a DOL.

 ## Usage